 - A computer to record written responses

 The ACT offers slightly different options.
-If your daughter plans to take the ACT and is able to take it with adaptations that can be accommodated at standard testing sessions, she can use the regular application form.
+If your teen plans to take the ACT and is able to take it with adaptations that can be accommodated at standard testing sessions, your child can use the regular application form.
 Examples of the adaptations that fall into this category are:

 - Large-print (18-point) format